jf-tech/omniparser/doc/gettingstarted.md

            }
     ```
     custom_func `javascript` takes a number of arguments: the first one is the actual script string,
-    and all remaining arguments to are to provide values for all the variables declared in the script
+    and all remaining arguments are to provide values for all the variables declared in the script
     string, in this particular case, only one variable `temp_c`.
 All remaining arguments come in
     pairs.
 The first in each pair always declares what variable the second in pair is about.
 And the
     second in each pair provides the actual value for the variable.
 In this example, we see variable
-    `temp_c` should have the value based on the XPath query `"."` and converted into `float` type.
+    `temp_c` should have a value based on the XPath query `"."` and converted into `float` type.
     Remember this template's invocation is anchored on the IDR node `<HIGH_TEMP_C>`, thus XPath query
     `"."` returns its text value `"10.5"`, after which it was converted into numeric value `10.5`
     before the math computation starts.